sanjithms/sanjithms/README.md

 I am a B.Tech Information Technology student at Paavai Engineering College, driven by a passion for creating software that solves real-world problems.
 My journey into technology is fueled by a desire to build efficient, scalable, and impactful digital experiences.
 I am adept at problem-solving, as demonstrated by solving over 50 LeetCode problems, and I have a solid foundation in Data Structures and Algorithms.
 I thrive in collaborative environments and have practical experience with Agile/Scrum workflows using tools like Jira.

-* [cite_start]🎓 **Education:** Pursuing a B.Tech in Information Technology from PAAVAI ENGINEERING COLLEGE, Namakkal, Tamil Nadu. [cite: 6, 7, 8, 9]
+* 🎓 **Education:** Pursuing a B.Tech in Information Technology from PAAVAI ENGINEERING COLLEGE, Namakkal, Tamil Nadu.
-* 💡 **Interests:** My core interests lie in native Android development and full-stack web development. [cite_start]I enjoy the entire development lifecycle, from conceptualization and UI/UX design to deployment and maintenance. [cite: 18, 19]
+* 💡 **Interests:** My core interests lie in native Android development and full-stack web development.
+I enjoy the entire development lifecycle, from conceptualization and UI/UX design to deployment and maintenance.
 * 🌱 **Learning:** I am constantly exploring new technologies and frameworks to enhance my skill set and stay updated with industry best practices.
-* 🤝 **Collaboration:** I enjoy leading and collaborating. [cite_start]I led an 'Introduction to Android Development' workshop for over 30 students at Google Developer Student Clubs (GDSC). [cite: 26, 27]
+* 🤝 **Collaboration:** I enjoy leading and collaborating.
+I led an 'Introduction to Android Development' workshop for over 30 students at Google Developer Student Clubs (GDSC).

 ---